Get PeakVisor App

 Beginners

-While Mammoth is not necessarily a hub for absolute beginners, there are plenty of trails for newbies to practice the transition from snowplow to french fry.
+While Mammoth is not necessarily a hub for absolute beginners, there are plenty of trails for newbies to practice transitioning from snowplow to french fry.
 The Schoolyard Express and Chair 7 lifts serve the only dedicated beginner area on the mountain, just up from the Canyon Lodge base area.
 Other green trails are scattered through the lower mountain but are interspersed with intermediate trails and crossings.

 Intermediates

-Few mountains cater to both intermediate and advanced skiers the way Mammoth Resort does.
-For intermediates, there is an abundance of groomed slopes and low-angle off-piste skiing perfect for skiers looking to hone in their technique away from the highway.
 Chairs 14, 15, and the Facelift Express offer access to great intermediate groomed runs.
 Cloud Nine Express, Chair 25, and Rollercoaster Express will take intermediates to easy tree runs and ungroomed slopes.
 The best resorts offer a progression for skiers.
-Mammoth has a ton of off-piste skiing, and it’s especially good for progressing skiers through ability levels.
+Mammoth has a ton of off-piste skiing, and it’s perfect for progressing skiers through ability levels.

 Mammoth Mountain, California